UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 `timedelta[ns]` in Module 8.

-  - `object` is a dtype that contains `str` type values in the cells of the dataframe or that had a mixture of different types to begin with.
+  - `object` is a dtype that contains `str` type values in the cells of the dataframe or that had a mixture of different types, to begin with.
 This is the “default” dtype when pandas is not quite sure what is the cell type values are or when there is a mixture of numeric and non-numeric value types.